xiaozhu0816/cell_classification/README.md

    ```

 Training artifacts (logs and checkpoints) are written under `outputs/` and `checkpoints/` respectively.
 The script automatically evaluates on the validation split every epoch and reports accuracy, precision, recall, F1, and AUC.
 After training, it runs a final evaluation on the held-out test split.

+> **Note**: The TIFF stacks use LZW compression, so the Python wheel `imagecodecs` must be installed (already listed in `requirements.txt`).
+If you install dependencies manually, ensure `pip install imagecodecs` succeeds or tifffile will raise `COMPRESSION.LZW requires the 'imagecodecs' package`.

 ## Customization tips